One true church: Jehovah's Witnesses

 Originating from the Bible Student Movement under Charles Taze Russell, the Jehovah's Witnesses were founded under Joseph Franklin Rutherford, who, after a presidency dispute, was recognized as the second president of the Watch Tower and Tract Society of Pennsylvania, the official publishing company and organization of the Bible Students, first founded in 1881.

 In 1938, Rutherford introduced what he called a theocratic (literally, God-ruled) organizational system.
-The Organization since the time of Rutherford, has long laid claim to being "Jehovah's one and only true Organization" which is led or guided by a class of "anointed Christians", and represented by a leading group known as the "Faithful and Discreet Slave", which claims to be operating under the direct control of Jesus Christ to exercise teaching authority in all matters pertaining to doctrine and articles of faith since the year 1919, when Jesus was said to have "appointed his 'Slave' over his 'Domestics'", after his "Invisible Presence" or "Parousia" in the year 1914.
+The Organization since the time of Rutherford, has long laid claim to being "Jehovah's one and only true Organization".
+Since that time the Organization claimed it was led or guided by a class of 144,000 "anointed Christians", who collectively were known to be the "Faithful and Discreet Slave" and that they were "represented" by the Organization's leading group known as the Governing Body, which has claimed that since 1919 they have been operating under the direct control of Jesus Christ to exercise teaching authority in all matters pertaining to doctrine and articles of faith when Jesus was said to have "appointed his 'Slave' over his 'Domestics'" after his "Invisible Presence" or "Parousia" in the year 1914.

-Since 2012 the Jehovah's Witnesses leadership, the Governing Body, have laid exclusive claim to being "Jehovah God's Faithful and Discreet Slave", and maintain their position that salvation can only be found in the Organization of the Jehovah's Witnesses.
+Since 2012 the Jehovah's Witnesses Governing Body have laid exclusive claim to being "Jehovah God's Faithful and Discreet Slave" and stated that the other Christians of the 144,000 Anointed Class are no longer considered to be a part of that group.

+They maintain their position to the present day that salvation can only be found in the Organization of the Jehovah's Witnesses.